webtactics/accesspr.com.au/testimonials/festival-of-dangerous-ideas.md

 ---

-Access immediately took a proactive, highly flexible, problem-solving approach for every aspect of our communications.
+"Access immediately took a proactive, highly flexible, problem-solving approach for every aspect of our communications.

-They went above and beyond, working as part of our team to make sure every stakeholder, including speakers, people with tickets, the media, etc was informed at every step.
+They went above and beyond, working as part of our team to make sure every stakeholder, including speakers, people with tickets, the media, etc was informed at every step."